Have I Got News for You (American game show): History

 For everything else, see .)
 On September 18, 2024, the BBC announced that they had scheduled the first episode for broadcast on BBC Two later that day and would air the rest of the series.
 Subsequent episodes featured a pre-show disclaimer, "This is CNN.
 But also kinda NOT CNN."; its next eight episodes featured among others Andy Richter, Mark McKinnon, Ana Navarro, Larry Wilmore, Adam Kinzinger, Anthony Scaramucci, Bomani Jones, and Tim Burchett, while Kara Swisher also appeared that series.
 Samantha Bee was originally scheduled to appear on the ninth episode, however dropped out as she did not wish to appear with Burchett.

 By the third episode, Wood had promoted the show on Sherri and asserted that he had received messages from British people begging him not to perform poorly, prompting him to promise to treat the show "better than they treated Meghan Markle".
 By that episode, a running joke had developed involving Ruffin saying "Roy" repeatedly in response to his ribaldry.
 Wood later presented an episode of the British version scheduled for November 8, the week of the US election, on the grounds that the American version had taken a week off as they thought that the result would not be declared quickly enough.
 He promoted this episode with an appearance on The One Show.
 During his episode, he struggled with the pronunciation of Worcestershire and the villages Flyford Flavell and Upton Snodsbury; the mention of the latter two prompted the villages' MP Nigel Huddleston to praise the program.
+He presented two further episodes, one each in 2025 and 2026.

-Shortly before the tenth episode, the show was renewed for a second season.
-Participants in that series included Richter, Mike Lawler, Tim Ryan, George Conway, Alyssa Farah Griffin, and Representatives Jasmine Crockett, and Ro Khanna.
-A third series was commissioned in May 2025 and scheduled for September 6; Wood subsequently presented the May 30 episode of the UK version.
-On July 10, a weekly companion podcast to the show, Have I Got News For Your Ears, hosted by Black, was launched.
+Series two, broadcast in early 2025, included as panellists Richter, Mike Lawler, Tim Ryan, George Conway, Alyssa Farah Griffin, and Representatives Jasmine Crockett, and Ro Khanna.
+A weekly companion podcast to the show, Have I Got News For Your Ears, hosted by Black, was launched.
+Further series were broadcast in late 2025 and early 2026; several episodes of the latter were broadcast only on CNNgo due to coverage of the 2026 Iran war and one episode featured British comedian Nish Kumar.